Advance Auto Parts (NYSE:AAP) Shares Gap Down on Disappointing Earnings

-Advance Auto Parts, Inc. (NYSE:AAP – Get Free Report) shares gapped down prior to trading on Thursday after the company announced weaker than expected quarterly earnings.
+Advance Auto Parts, Inc. (NYSE:AAP – Get Free Report) gapped down before the market opened on Thursday following a dissappointing earnings announcement.
 The stock had previously closed at $61.92, but opened at $48.40.
-Advance Auto Parts shares last traded at $50.69, with a volume of 2,005,757 shares traded.
+Advance Auto Parts shares last traded at $50.69, with a volume of 2,005,757 shares changing hands.

-The company reported $0.75 EPS for the quarter, missing analysts’ consensus estimates of $0.97 by ($0.22).
-The company had revenue of $2.68 billion during the quarter, compared to analyst estimates of $2.67 billion.
-Advance Auto Parts had a return on equity of 1.59% and a net margin of 0.37%.
-Advance Auto Parts’s revenue was down .1% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.43 earnings per share.
+The company reported $0.75 earnings per share for the quarter, missing the consensus estimate of $0.97 by ($0.22).
+The firm had revenue of $2.68 billion during the quarter, compared to analyst estimates of $2.67 billion.
+Advance Auto Parts had a net margin of 0.37% and a return on equity of 1.59%.
+Advance Auto Parts’s revenue was down .1% on a year-over-year basis.
+During the same quarter last year, the business earned $1.43 earnings per share.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 25th.
-Stockholders of record on Friday, October 11th will be given a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a dividend yield of 2.04%.
-The ex-dividend date is Friday, October 11th.
-Advance Auto Parts’s dividend payout ratio (DPR) is presently 144.93%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, October 25th.
+Shareholders of record on Friday, October 11th will be paid a $0.25 dividend.
+The ex-dividend date of this dividend is Friday, October 11th.
+This represents a $1.00 annualized dividend and a yield of 2.04%.
+Advance Auto Parts’s dividend payout ratio (DPR) is 144.93%.

 Institutional Inflows and Outflows